HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

   * Must calibrate the z-axis offset for different environments
   * Must calibrate the HSV values, depending on lighting conditions and environment
   * During operation, visual markers (yellow crosses) indicate bad leaves

-[
-- step-by-step installation instructions for dependencies and workspace setup
-- hardware setup information (UR5e connection, camera, Teensy, etc.)
-- any environment variables, configuration files, or calibration prcedures required to run the system (can assume there is some sort of hand-eye calibration already present in the system)

-]
 ## Running the System

 This section describes how to bring up all core nodes and run the closed-loop automation task.

 ### Real robot
-We don't need to build the workspace and do the sourcing.
+We don't need to build the workspace or handle sourcing.
 There are scripts in 'default_scripts/' we developed that automatically handle workspace building and environment setup.
 But before that, let's go through hardware checks and procedures.
 - Power on the UR5e and release any safety stops.
 - Ensure the controller is in Manual / Automatic control mode(all wired connections to our computer are assumed).